mykelalvis/FATESRD/fate-srd.com/fate-condensed/Challenges, Conflicts, and Contests.md

 ### Creating Advantages in a Contest

 During any exchange, your side can try to create advantages before making your overcome roll.
 The target, or anyone else who can reasonably interfere, may oppose with a defend roll as normal.
-Each participant may attempt to [[create advantage]] in addition to rolling or providing a [[#Teamwork|teamwork bonus]].
+Each participant may attempt to [[Create Advantage]] in addition to rolling or providing a [[#Teamwork|teamwork bonus]].
 If you fail to create an advantage, you have a choice: either your side forfeits its overcome roll, or you may "succeed at a cost" (preserving your roll or teamwork bonus) by giving the other side a free invoke instead.
 If you at least tie, proceed as normal with your roll or bonus.

 ## Conflicts